plantarflex/cornerstoneSideImageLoader/README.md

 # cornerstoneSideImageLoader
-An MPR image loader that reconstructs axial images to coronal and sagittal images.
+An MPR image loader that reconstructs coronal and sagittal images from axial images.

 <br>